When You Should Visit

 Scheduling a Visit

 Official tours and class observations are offered between January 17 and April 13.
 Tours start at 12:00 p.m. and class observations will begin at 10:25 a.m. or 1:00 p.m. depending on the day.
 This spring, Property, Constitutional Law, and Criminal Law classes are available for observation.
 To maintain the dynamics of a healthy learning environment, only prospective students will be permitted to observe a class.
 Guests, however, are invited to participate in the remainder of the visit.

 Please schedule your visit using the online scheduling tool.
+The online scheduling tool is only available for office tours and class observations.
 Once your request is received, your itinerary will be created and confirmed (via e-mail) 1-3 business days following your request.
 Please note that you must provide at least five days notice when scheduling your visit.

 Unfortunately, there are days in which we are unable to accommodate visitors.
 Of course, you are welcome to visit anytime, and we encourage you to reach out to us if you have unanswered questions after your independent visit.
 We particularly enjoy connecting with prospective students and it is our privilege to provide you with the information you desire about UNC School of Law.